FrankDMartinez/emma/design notes.md

 			1. Determine the actual utility of Each Candidate to Each Voter.
 			1. Determine the degree of Voter ignorance.
 			1. Determine the *perceived* utility of Each Candidate to Each Voter.
+			1. Determine Condorcet Candidates if required:
 				1. Determine the Condorcet Candidate.
 				1. Determine the True Condorcet Candidate.
 			1. Determine the fraction of Voters voting honestly versus voting strategically.
 		1. For each voting method:
 			1. Determine the Candidate elected by this method in this election.
-1. Collect statistics:
+1. Collect statistics from each simulation if required:
 	1. For each election:
 		1. For each voting method:
-			1. Collect Bayesian Regret statistics:
+			1. Collect required Bayesian Regret statistics:
-				1. Collect the method’s Bayesian Regret for the particular election.
+				1. Collect the method’s Bayesian Regret for the particular election if required.
-				1. Collect the method’s Bayesian Regret per Voter for the particular election.
+				1. Collect the method’s Bayesian Regret per Voter for the particular election if required.
-			1. Collect IBR statistics:
+			1. Collect required IBR statistics:
-				1. Collect the IBR of Each Voter produced by this method for this election.
+				1. Collect the IBR of Each Voter produced by this method for this election if required.
-				1. Collect the arithmetic mean of the IBRs produced by this method for this election.
+				1. Collect the arithmetic mean of the IBRs produced by this method for this election if required.
-				1. Collect the standard deviation of the IBRs produced by this method for this election.
+				1. Collect the standard deviation of the IBRs produced by this method for this election if required.
-				1. Collect the fraction of Voters for Whom this method resulted in the least IBR for this election.
+				1. Collect the fraction of Voters for Whom this method resulted in the least IBR for this election if required.
-			1. Collect Condorcet agreements:
+			1. Collect required Condorcet agreements:
-				1. Collect Condorecet Candidate agreement of this method for this election.
+				1. Collect Condorecet Candidate agreement of this method for this election if required.
-				1. Collect True Condorecet Candidate agreement of this method for this election.
+				1. Collect True Condorecet Candidate agreement of this method for this election if required.
+1. Analyze collected statistics if required:
+	1. For each voting method:
+		1. Collect Bayesian Regret statistics for this method from all elections if required.
+		1. Collect IBR statistics for this method from all elections if required.
+		1. Collect Condorcet agreement rates for this method from all elections if required:
+			1. Collect the fraction of elections in which this method elects the Condorcet Candidate if required.
+			1. Collect the fraction of elections in which this method elects the True Condorcet Candidate if required.
+1. Output requested results:
-1. Analyze results
+	1. Collect requested results from the simulation(s) and/or associated statistics.
+	1. Output the collected results.

 Appendix
 ----------